 Tempo Inverted Rows

 You can alter the difficulty of any exercise by slowing the tempo and Inverted Rows are a great example of this.
 Try your rows with a 1-1-3 tempo.
-That means 1 second pulling up, 1 second pause at the top and a three second eccentric coming back down.
+That means 1 second pulling up, 1 second pause at the top and a three second eccentric coming back down to arms straight.

 You might be surprised how much harder this kind of tempo can make this bodyweight exercise.